loader

 Real Estate Sale Transfer Tax

-Sale transfer tax must be paid by seller before finalizing the sale transaction.
+Sale transfer tax must be paid by the seller before finalizing the sale transaction.

 A 2% real estate sale transfer tax is levied on the transfer of real estate based either upon (1) the sale price stated in the official purchase/sale document (sale contract), or (2) upon the official property value, whichever is higher.